mightyfrog/Key-Value-Backup-API-Sample/README.md

 adb shell bmgr run
 ```

-on successful backup, you'll see log messages in logcat:
+on successful backup, you'll see log messages in logcat (OR NOTHING ON A NEWER ANDROID):
 ```shell
 V/BackupServiceBinder﹕ doBackup() invoked
 D/BackupHelperDispatcher﹕ handling new helper 'myfiles'
 ```
-or this if it's not for the first time
+or this if it's not the first run
 ```shell
 D/BackupHelperDispatcher﹕ handling existing helper 'myfiles' android.app.backup.FileBackupHelper@32ef2023
 ```